kor-code/Python/README.md

-This is a coffe project which resembles a coffee machine preparing different coffee types and computing differences in ingredience and balances provided by the user
+This is a coffe project which resembles a coffee machine preparing different coffee types and computing differences in ingredience and balances in terms of cost provided by the user
 # give choice of different coffee types
 #Expresso, Latte, Cappuccino